DougF42/ShutdownWatcher/README.md

   '/usr/local/bin/ShutdownWatcher&'

 ## Required:
+(1) CMAKE is required to compile (but not to run the compiled program)
+* comand:  "sudo apt-get cmake"

-   Download WiringPi and install it:
+(2) WiringPi is required to run the program.
+To install it:

     (1) wget https://project-downloads.drogon.net/wiringpi-latest.deb
     (2) dpkg -i wiringpi-latest.deb